- Why Research

 Baylor College of Medicine

-- Seeking innovative strategies to eliminate circulating tumor cells and prevent metastasis.
+Goal: To develop innovative strategies to eliminate circulating tumor cells and prevent metastasis.

 Full Research Summary

 Research area: Understanding how immune cells enable breast cancer tumor cell clusters to invade distant tissue and form new tumors.